Hiccup: Treatment

-Hiccups are normally waited out, as any fit of them will usually pass quickly.
-Folk 'cures' for hiccups are common and varied.
+Hiccups are normally waited out, as fits will usually pass quickly.
+Folk cures for hiccups are common and varied.
 Hiccups are treated medically only in severe and persistent (termed "intractable") cases.

-Numerous medical remedies exist but no particular treatment is known to be especially effective, generally because of a lack of high-quality evidence.
-Many drugs have been used, such as baclofen, chlorpromazine, metoclopramide, gabapentin, and various proton-pump inhibitors.
-Hiccups that are secondary to some other cause, like gastroesophageal reflux disease or esophageal webs, are dealt with by treating the underlying disorder.
-The phrenic nerve can be blocked temporarily with injection of 0.5% procaine, or permanently with bilateral phrenicotomy or other forms of surgical destruction.
-Even this rather drastic treatment does not cure some cases, however.
+Numerous medical remedies exist, but no particular treatment is known to be especially effective, generally because of a lack of high-quality evidence.

-Haloperidol, metoclopramide, and chlorpromazine are used in cases of intractable hiccups.
-Effective treatment with sedatives often requires a dose that renders the person either unconscious or highly lethargic.
-Hence, medicating with sedatives is only appropriate short-term, as the affected individual cannot continue with normal life activities while under their effect.

 A vagus nerve stimulator has been used with an intractable case of hiccups.
 "It sends rhythmic bursts of electricity to the brain by way of the vagus nerve, which passes through the neck.
 The Food and Drug Administration approved the vagus nerve stimulator in 1997 as a way to control seizures in some patients with epilepsy."

-Persistent digital rectal massage has also been proven effective in terminating intractable hiccups.
+In one person, persistent digital rectal massage coincided with terminating intractable hiccups.

 Folk remedies

-There are many superstitious and folk remedies for hiccups, including headstanding, drinking a glass of water upside-down, being frightened by someone, breathing into a bag, eating a large spoonful of peanut butter and placing sugar on or under the tongue.
-Infants rarely hiccup in feeding position, and one trick that works well is drinking water slowly in 45-degree laying position.
-It is also possible to mentally meditate and relax the muscles causing the hiccup and thus stop the hiccup.
+There are many folk remedies for hiccups, including headstanding, drinking a glass of water upside-down, being frightened by someone, breathing into a bag, eating a large spoonful of peanut butter, and placing sugar on or under the tongue.

 Acupressure, either through actual function or placebo effect, may cure hiccups in some people.
 For example, one technique is to relax the chest and shoulders and find the deepest points of the indentations directly below the protrusions of the collarbones.
-The index or middle fingers are inserted into the indents and pressed firmly for sixty seconds as long, deep breaths are taken.
+The index or middle fingers are inserted into the indents and pressed firmly for sixty seconds, as long, deep breaths are taken.

 A simple treatment involves increasing the partial pressure of CO2 and inhibiting diaphragm activity by holding one's breath or rebreathing into a paper bag.
 Other potential remedies suggested by NHS Choices include pulling the knees up to the chest and leaning forward, sipping ice-cold water and swallowing some granulated sugar.